Function

 delimiters

-A nul-terminated string containing bytes that are used to split the string (it can accept an empty string, which will result in no string splitting).
+A nul-terminated byte array containing bytes that are used to split the string; can be empty (just a nul byte), which will result in no string splitting.

 The data is owned by the caller of the function.